|1. The Daily Schedule

 38. Water Bottles

 In keeping with our wish to limit the consumption of non-renewable resources, Horton High School does not sell bottled water.
 Bottle filling stations are located on both levels of the school.
 Students are encouraged to bring their own refillable bottles each day.
-Our Environment Club also sells stainless steel water bottles for a very reasonable price.

 39. Wi-Fi Access